 As stated above, I use essential oils to potentise herbal blends, and internally and externally when indicated.
 They can add a powerful dimension to herbal medicine.
 I am well trained in the safe use of essential oils.

 I often use herbal powders containing superfoods and herbs such as cacao, ginseng and reishi, to make individualised blends for clients that can be made into hot drinks or added to smoothies.
 It is so beneficial to taste our herbal medicines and many taste delicious.

 Herbal teas are very popular and many blends can be found in health food stores.
 These are an excellent alternative to coffee and tea, and I recommend their use.
 However, I usually work with herbal infusions and decoctions with clients, because these are much stronger than herbal teas, and involve steeping larger quantities of herbs for a longer time, for a stronger effect.

 Flower essences are more subtle and work on an emotional and energetic level.
-For many people flower essences help them move through difficult emotional situations more easily, and these are a beautiful adjunct to herbal blends or taken separately.
+For many people flower essences help them move through difficult emotional situations more easily, and these are a beautiful adjunct to herbal blends.

 TABLETS & CAPSULES

 I use these when needed, especially for particularly bitter herbs, or products which contain strong, concentrated extracts when these are indicated.